 Multiple instances of Wmiprvse.exe can run at the same time under different accounts: LocalSystem, NetworkService, or LocalService.

-How did you find this article, hope found you interesting, we tried our best to in finding solutions on “WMI Provider Host” high CPU usage issue, try all of them until your issue get a fix.
+How did you find this article, hope found you it interesting, we tried our best to in finding solutions to the “WMI Provider Host” high CPU usage issue, try all of them until your issue gets a fix.
 Thank you